 How to become an Approved Driving Instructor (ADI)

-Driving Standards Agency (DSA) has published a job preview tool to help you understand what it means to be a ADI, whether you're suitable for this kind of work and your level of understanding of driving theory and practice.
+Driving Standards Agency (DSA) has published a job preview tool to help you understand what it means to be an ADI, whether you're suitable for this kind of work and your level of understanding of driving theory and practice.

-What you need to be an ADI
+What else do I need to be an ADI?

-If you want to become an ADI you must
+If you want to become an ADI you must also:

 - currently hold a full NI, UK, or Community (EU) car driving licence